-Bitget Celebrates Its 6Th Anniversary, Surpassing 45 Million Users
+Bitget Celebrates Its 6th Anniversary, Surpassing 45 Million Users

-VICTORIA, Seychelles, Sept.
-20, 2024 (GLOBE NEWSWIRE) -- Bitget , the leading Cryptocurrency exchange and Web3 company, proudly celebrates its 6th anniversary with a significant milestone - surpassing 45 million users worldwide, overtaking its competitors becoming the fourth largest crypto exchange by trading volume.
+(MENAFN- B2Press Online PR Service) Victoria, Seychelles– Bitget, the leading cryptocurrency exchange and Web3 company, proudly celebrates its 6th anniversary with a significant milestone — surpassing 45 million users worldwide, overtaking its competitors becoming the fourth largest crypto exchange by trading volume.
 The platform boasts as the fastest growing exchange with 400% user growth since last year.

 In addition to its business growth, Bitget remains committed to impactful Corporate Social Responsibility (CSR) initiatives like #Blockchain4Youth and #Blockchain4Her.
 The #Blockchain4Youth initiative has brought blockchain education to more than 13,000 students in over 60 universities, such as the University of Zurich and National Taiwan University.
 Through #Blockchain4Her, Bitget has supported women entrepreneurs in crypto space through collaborating with global organizations like SheFi and Women in Web3.